CIF Parser¶

 .

-Here we only show the few lines of code that sum the element weights
+Here we only show the lines that sum the element weights

 and compare the result: